befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 ## Transportation

-For all guests, we are offering a shuttle to and from the reception venue.
+For guests staying in Lawrence area hotels, we are offering a shuttle to and from the reception venue.

 4:45 pm - Pickup at the TownePlace Suites.
 Please be ready by the front doors of the hotel lobby.